peterfig/intro2ml/README.md

-# Codementor Python Machine Learning Class #
+# Introductory Python Machine Learning Class #

 Code is nearly 100% Jupyter Notebooks.
 The exception is the college recommendation data product in class #2.